 Campsites in Canyonlands National Park

-The Needles Campground
+The Needles Campground (Squaw Flat)

 Island in the Sky Campground (Willow Flat)

-The Needles Campground FCFS
+The Needles Campground (Squaw Flat)

 During the summer and winter, the individual sites at the Needles Campground are first-come-first-served.
 You’ll enjoy easy access to restrooms, potable water, and use of the amphitheater.
 You can relax by the fire or enjoy a picnic in the quiet serenity of this Canyonlands campground.
-Trailers and RV are permitted as long as they are under 28 feet in length.
+Trailers and RVs are permitted as long as they are under 28 feet in length.

 Seasonal activities in Canyonlands National Park

-The sandstone towers at the Island in the Sky district is a mecca for rock climbers around the world.
+The sandstone towers at the Island in the Sky district are a mecca for rock climbers around the world.
 You can conquer some of the most majestic rock pinnacles and formations in a beautiful landscape, surrounded by colorful panoramic views.
-You can also hire private tours to take a guided rock climb through in an unforgettable setting.
+You can also hire private tours to take a guided rock climb through an unforgettable setting.

 Hiking Grand View Point

-A trip to the Canyonlands National Park wouldn’t be complete without a hike to the Grand View Point.
-This easy 2-mile hike along the canyon edge will take you to truly breathtaking views of canyons, spires, and mountains that are unlike any other place on Earth.
+A trip to Canyonlands National Park wouldn’t be complete without a hike to the Grand View Point.
+This easy two-mile hike along the canyon edge will take you to truly breathtaking views of canyons, spires, and mountains that are unlike any other place on Earth.
 The sandy and rustic colors of this desert landscape are unforgettable.

 Mountain Biking Elephant Hill Road

 Spring is the perfect time to discover this vast, rugged oasis in a personal way.
-Park your rig and head out on foot for a day or overnight backpacking trip through the Canyonlands.
+Park your rig and head out on foot for the day or for an overnight backpacking trip through the Canyonlands.
 While permits are required for overnight trips, you can hike and camp in the Island of the Sky, the Needles, or the Maze.
 Each district has unique sites and panoramic views that you won’t get to experience in any other way.

 White Rim Road Scenic Auto Tours